Winning117/Shadow-Man-Speedrunning-Rules/Shadow Man Remastered.md

 1. Timer starts when you first gain control of Michael after starting a "New Adventure" and the timer ends when you kill Legion's flying form.
 2. You must gather all 120 Souls.

+## All Souls NG+
+1. Timer starts when you first gain control of Michael after starting a "New Adventure" and the timer ends when you kill Legion's flying form.
+2. You must gather all 120 Souls.
+3. See **New Game Plus Notes** above

 ## 100%
 1. Timer starts when you first gain control of Michael after starting a "New Adventure" and the timer ends when you kill Legion's flying form.
 2. You must gather all 120 Souls, all inventory items, all secrets, and all 666 Cadeaux.

+## 100% NG+
+1. Timer starts when you first gain control of Michael after starting a "New Adventure" and the timer ends when you kill Legion's flying form.
+2. You must gather all 120 Souls, all inventory items, all secrets, and all 666 Cadeaux.
+3. See **New Game Plus Notes** above

 ---